mgoldcoin/mgold/en/waves-full-node/options-for-getting-actual-blockchain.md

 2. [_**Import state**_](/waves-full-node/options-for-getting-actual-blockchain/export-and-import-from-the-blockchain.md), here the user needs to stop the node before starting the process of exporting the blocks.
 3. [_**Downloading state**_](/waves-full-node/options-for-getting-actual-blockchain/state-downloading-and-applying.md).

-**Note. **you can go through the links above for more details about each step..
+**Note. **you can go through the links above for more details about each step.